shmcminn/AU-data-spring2021/README.md

    * Late assignments will only be accepted if you contact me **before** the class in which it was originally due and we reach an agreement.
 * Submit assignments on Github (instructions in first lecture) as specified in the assignment.
 * Consume the news every week, and come to class ready to share at least one story that uses data in a substantial way.
 I will randomly select two students to share a story at the beginning of class, so please have a link ready to go (and I will do the same).
-* Complete a final project, which will be a 1,000- to 1,300-word story with graphic proposals, based substantially on data.
+* Complete a final project, which will TKTK
 * I reserve the right to change this syllabus at any time, provided all changes are pushed to GitHub where you can track them in the "commits" section for this repository.
 If at any time you feel like a change I made isn't fair, you can tell me why and I'll reconsider it.
-* As for software, please make sure you have the following:
+* Please make sure you have the following software:
 	* Microsoft Excel
 	* Sublime text editor (free)
 	* Tableau Public (free)
-	* We might dabble in some other software as well, which we can download together.
+	* We might dabble in some other free software as well, which we can download together.
 * I will use email as the primary means of communicating with the class, making your use a required element.
 Please make sure you check your AU email daily.
 * All lectures/assignments/class materials will be available on Github.